DJ Kool Herc: Later years

 Kool Herc appeared in Hollywood's motion picture take on hip hop, Beat Street (Orion, 1984), as himself.
 In the mid-1980s, his father died, and he became addicted to crack cocaine.
 "I couldn't cope, so I started medicating", he says of this period.

 In 1994, Herc performed on Terminator X & the Godfathers of Threatt's album, Super Bad.
 In 2005, he wrote the foreword to Jeff Chang's book on hip hop, Can't Stop Won't Stop.
 In 2005 he appeared in the music video of "Top 5 (Dead or Alive)" by Jin from the album The Emcee's Properganda.
 In 2006, he became involved in getting Hip Hop commemorated at the Smithsonian Institution museums.
 He participated in the 2007 Dance parade.

 Since 2007, Herc has worked on a campaign to prevent 1520 Sedgwick Avenue from being sold to developers and withdrawn from its status as a Mitchell-Lama affordable housing property.
 In the summer of 2007, New York state officials declared 1520 Sedgwick Avenue the "birthplace of hip-hop", and nominated it to national and state historic registers.
 The city's Department of Housing Preservation and Development ruled against the proposed sale in February 2008, on the grounds that "the proposed purchase price is inconsistent with the use of property as a Mitchell-Lama affordable housing development".
 It is the first time they have so ruled in such a case.

-Serious illness

-According to a DJ Premier fan blog, The Sources website and other sites, DJ Kool Herc fell gravely ill in early 2011 and was said to lack health insurance.
+According to The Source, DJ Kool Herc fell gravely ill in early 2011 and was said to lack health insurance.
 He had surgery for kidney stones, with a stent placed to relieve the pressure.
 He needed follow-up surgery but St. Barnabas Hospital in the Bronx, the site that performed the previous surgery, requested that he make a deposit toward the next surgery, because he had missed several follow-up visits.
 (The hospital noted that it would not turn away uninsured patients in the emergency room.)
 DJ Kool Herc and his family set up an official website on which he described his medical issue and set a larger goal of establishing the DJ Kool Herc Fund to pioneer long-term health care solutions.
 In April 2013, Campbell recovered from surgery and moved into post-medical care.

-First vinyl record

 In May 2019, Kool Herc released his first vinyl record with Mr. Green.